paultang/ASAP/source/lights/Two.rst

 Cold + Warm White Light
 =====================================

-320CCT light has two channels, it can be controlled individually or together.
+CCT light has two channels,
+it can be controlled individually or together.